scenerystack/community/docs/reference/api/joist/UpdateState.md

 # UpdateState

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/UpdateState.ts](https://github.com/phetsims/joist/blob/main/js/UpdateState.ts) for the most up-to-date information.

 ## Overview

 Enumeration for the various states that can occur during an Update check.
 See updateCheck.js for main usage.